bee0511/Computer-Security-Capstone/project2/README.md

 ## About The Project

 This project is a comprehensive exploration of network security vulnerabilities and attack vectors, specifically focusing on ARP spoofing, Man-In-The-Middle (MITM), and pharming attacks.
-Implemented in C++, the project showcases how these attacks can be conducted and provides insights into their mechanisms and potential countermeasures.
+Implemented in C++, the project showcases how these attacks can be conducted and provides insights into their mechanisms.

 ### Key Components